Grain mixed livestock mixed

-CHICAGO – Grain futures were mixed Wednesday on the Chicago Board of Trade.
+CHICAGO – Grain futures were mostly lower Monday on the Chicago Board of Trade.

 Continue Reading Below

 Beef was lower and pork was higher on the Chicago Mercantile Exchange.
-June live cattle was off 3 cents at $1.2450 a pound; Aug. feeder cattle fell 3.83 cents at $1.4912 a pound; while June lean hogs rose .23 cent at $.8300 a pound.
+June live cattle was off 1.70 cents at $1.20 a pound; Aug. feeder cattle fell 2.87 cents at $1.45 a pound; while July lean hogs was up 1.58 cents at $.8390 a pound.